2024 Construction at Disney’s Polynesian Resort (DVC Island Tower Updates)

 This view below was taken from the resort’s boat dock.

-Another angle shows (toward the middle right of the photo) where the zero-depth-entry begins for the pool.
-It looks like it will lead out to an inifinity edge near the shoreline.
-Right now it’s hard to tell how the walkway between the Polynesian and Grand Floridian will shape up.
+Another angle shows (toward the middle right of the photo) where the zero-depth entry begins for the pool.
+It looks like it will lead to an infinity edge near the shoreline.
+Right now it’s hard to tell how the walkway between the Polynesian and Grand Floridian will turn out.

-We’ll finish up with a couple of photos of the front side, taken from the monorail.
+We’ll finish with a couple of photos of the front side, taken from the monorail.

 February 2024 Polynesian DVC Tower Updates

-We’ve had a couple of bright and sunny days recently, so earlier this week, I decided to make an entire circle around the Polynesian DVC Tower to see how it was progressing.
+We’ve had a few bright and sunny days recently, so earlier this week, I decided to circle the Polynesian DVC Tower to see how it was progressing.
 We’ll start with an angle taken from a resort bus.

 It will be interesting to see how this comes to fruition.